MS Isle of Innisfree (1991): TransEuropa Ferries charter

 In March 2010 the Norman Spirit was chartered by TransEuropa Ferries.
-In a joint service between TransEuropa Ferries and LD Lines, the ship was renamed Ostende Spirit and began sailing between Ostend and Ramsgate.
+In a joint service between TransEuropa Ferries and LD Lines, the ship was renamed Ostende Spirit and began sailing between Ostend and Ramsgate, a route she had previously sailed on between 1994 and 1997.

 DFDS

 After changing the vessel name back to Norman Spirit, it was announced on 28 November 2011 that DFDS Seaways would charter the vessel from LD Lines to operate on its Dover-Dunkerque service.
 This was to help alleviate unexpected traffic pressure on the route caused by the announcement that SeaFrance was going into administration.

 At 13:00 on 17 February 2012, the Norman Spirit was 'relaunched' by model and actress Kelly Brook to start a new service for DFDS Seaways and LD Lines, with up to five return crossings per day on the Dover-Calais route.

 Following the merger between the two companies in February 2013, and a technical stop for fifteen days in shipyard Gdańsk, Poland, to redevelop the passenger reception, the Norman Spirit made her return to the port of Calais on 17 March 2013, sporting a new name Calais Seaways, and a new colour.

 In 2018, DFDS announced an order for an E-Flexer class ferry from Stena RoRo in order to replace Calais Seaways.
 The new vessel is named Côte D’Opale, or in English, Opal Coast.
 The vessel was delivered in May 2021, entering service on 4 August 2021 after sea trials in April, and a lengthy delivery voyage from Weihai, China, where she was built.

 On the same day as the Côte d'Opale was phased into service, the Calais Seaways was retired from DFDS service.
 Shortly afterwards she sailed to Dunkerque East, where she was laid up.